DeanDodds/milestoneproject4/README.md

 # Future Features Ideas <a id="future-features"></a>

-- Adding sizes funtionality so beer can be sold in cases of beer.
+- Case sizes so beer can be sold in cases of beer.
 - Reviews app so users can leave reviews on products.
+- Ablity for admin to delete and edit Events

 # 4. Technologies Used <a id="technologies"></a>